 - Minor Sources: These are small-quantity emitters of air pollutants and may be exempt from the requirement to obtain a PTI.
 Minor sources are further classified as either true minor or opt-out sources. - True Minor: Sources with low potential emissions.
 Some true minor sources may be considered exempt from the requirement to obtain a permit. - Opt-Out Sources: These are potential large emitters of air pollution that restrict their PTE by adding controls or incorporating material or operational limitations into their PTI.
-By doing so, these sources are not subject to the AOD's ROP program. - Major Sources: These are large emitters of air pollutants, where potential emissions exceed specific thresholds.
+By doing so, these sources are not subject to the AQD's ROP program. - Major Sources: These are large emitters of air pollutants, where potential emissions exceed specific thresholds.
 The major source emission thresholds for specific pollutants thresholds can be found in the Air Pollution Control Rules, or in the PTE Workbook.
 Major sources are required to obtain a permit to install and are also subject to AQD's Renewable Operating Permit program.

-Odors from hemp facilities may also be regulated by the AQD.
-Rule 901 of the Air Pollution Control Rules prohibits anyone from emitting air contaminants that cause "unreasonable interference with comfortable enjoyment of life and property."
-This includes odors from hemp facilities that may pose a nuisance to surrounding communities.
-The AQD will only enforce Rule 901 regulations on hemp operations with an active PTI.
-Odor complaints against hemp growers or processors without a PTI should be directed to municipalities.
+Another rule that applies to the marijuana industry is Rule 901, which prohibits anyone from emitting air contaminants that cause "unreasonable interference with comfortable enjoyment of life and property."
+This includes odors from marijuana facilities that may pose a nuisance to surrounding communities.
+The AQD will only enforce Rule 901 regulations on marijuana operations with an active PTI.
+Otherwise, nuisance odor complaints about marijuana facilities will be handled by local units of government.
+Odor complaints against individuals or households should always be directed to municipalities.
 Additional guidance for municipalities on developing local odor control plans is currently under development.

-WHAT TYPES OF HEMP FACILITIES MAY NEED A PERMIT?
+WHAT TYPES OF MARIJUANA FACILITIES MAY NEED A PERMIT?

-At this time, processors are the only type of cannabis facility that may need an air use permit.
+At this time, processors are the only type of marijuana facility that may need an air use permit.
 The use of solvents and cleaning materials in processing operations is a source of volatile organic compounds (VOCs).
 Emissions of VOCs in high enough quantities would require the facility to obtain a PTI prior to installation and operation.
 Some of the VOCs that are emitted from these processes may also be regulated as toxic air contaminants (TACs) and/or hazardous air pollutants (HAPs).
 In addition, operations with natural gas-fired boilers or emergency generators may be required to obtain a PTI to operate these pieces of equipment.

 Growers are currently not subject to the requirement to obtain a PTI, since the potential emissions from these facilities are unknown or difficult to estimate.
-Cannabis plants naturally emit VOCs throughout their growth.
-However, there are not any reliable estimates of VOC emissions from hemp grow operations and therefore there is not a currently acceptable way to calculate PTE.
-A study is currently underway in Colorado to determine the quantity of VOC emissions from cannabis plants throughout their growth cycle.
-As more information on emissions from grow operations becomes available, hemp cultivation operations may become subject to air permitting requirements.
+Marijuana plants naturally emit VOCs throughout their growth.
+However, there are not any reliable estimates of VOC emissions from marijuana grow operations and therefore there is not a currently acceptable way to calculate PTE.
+Currently, a study is underway in Colorado to determine the quantity of VOC emissions from marijuana plants throughout their growth cycle.
+As more information on emissions from grow operations becomes available, marijuana cultivation operations may become subject to air permitting requirements.